shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-10-29-Getting-Started-With-Python3-And-PyCharm-On-Ubuntu-18.04.md

 --------------------------------------------

-If you are new to Python and haven't yet selected an IDE you might want to have a look at PyCharm.
-Also if you have done some Java programming and have used Intellij the look and feel of PyCharm is very similar.
-For this short post I will explain how to create a virtual environment for your Python development as well as how to open a Python project folder using PyCharm.
-As a bonus I have included a step below that explains how to install Jupyter Notebook.
+This post explains how to get started with Python3 by creating a virtual environment as well as how to open a Python project folder using PyCharm on Ubuntu 18.04.
+It also includes a "bonus" step below that explains how to install Jupyter Notebook to a Python virtual environment.

-## Recommendation
+## Prerequisites:

-As I've worked with Ubuntu I have learned that it is often best to work with a fresh install to a virtual machine.
-Once you have a fresh copy of Ubuntu 18.04 installed to VirtualBox or another VM platform and updated it, proceed to the following steps.
+1. Fresh install of Ubuntu 18.04 to a virtual machine or bare metal.
+2. Access to a non-root user account that is a member of the sudo group.

+Okay, with a fresh install of Ubuntu 18.04 let's get started.
 The good news is that Ubuntu 18.04 comes with Python3 version 3.6.8 already installed.

 You can check the version if you like with the following command.

 ```
-python3 --version
+$python3 --version
 ```
 You should see the following output.